Fastest Growing Suburbs in Melbourne – 2026 Guide

 Growth isn’t only about necessity; sometimes it’s about a dream.
 Coastal and hill‑change suburbs have blossomed as remote work lets buyers swap traffic fumes for sea breeze or mountain air.
 On the Mornington Peninsula, towns like Blairgowrie, Rye and Mount Martha have added permanent residents just as fast as tourists.
 Up in the Dandenong Ranges and Yarra Valley, tree‑change favourites such as Belgrave, Emerald and Warrandyte lure families who want kookaburras, not car horns, at dawn.

 Hills districts tell a similar story.
-Montrose’s median jumped 9 % last year to about $930k as buyers chased foothills greenery.
-Warrandyte, hugging the Yarra River, rose 6.5 % to $1.4 m, reflecting its boutique riverside cafés and bushland walks.
-Even Healesville, already popular for wineries, managed a modest bump after previous surges.
+Montrose’s median lifted to around $965,000 as buyers chased foothills greenery.
+Warrandyte, hugging the Yarra River, sat near $1.34 million—still reflecting its boutique riverside cafés and bushland walks, even after a quieter year.
+Even Healesville, already popular for wineries, managed a modest uptick after previous surges.
 These towns may be small, but their appeal is big: fresh air, village vibes and a backyard where rosellas outnumber neighbours.

 | Suburb | Growth % | Median House Price | Key Driver |